corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/upgrade-guide.md

 If you are operating a mixed network, then the process for adding a new Corda 4.12 node is relatively straightforward.

-1. Set up the node folder structure same as other Corda 4.12 nodes, which includes the `legacy-contracts` folder and associated files.
+1. Set up the node folder structure same as other Corda 4.12 nodes.
+2. Add the `legacy-contracts` folder and associated files to the node folder.

    ```
    .